 - Recycle campaigns

-When a campaign budget runs out and the campaign is no longer needed, don’t delete the campaign model.
+When a campaign budget runs out, and the campaign is no longer needed, don’t delete the campaign model.
 A recurring business process may be able to use the pre-trained campaign for a running start.
-This will lower your media budget and accelerate the time to result, as campaign models will have shorter learning cycles.
+This will lower your media budget and accelerate the results, as campaign models will have shorter learning cycles.

 So, to find new efficiency gains within digital marketing, we need to rethink how we plan and execute digital media.
 We need to shift our mindset from time & budget towards models & data.
-If we don’t, our decisioning and limitations will put the model’s performance at risk, which means wasted media spend.
-You need to put extra thought into how you structure your campaigns, ad sets and ads in a way that is beneficial for the buying platform’s ML models to perform.
+If we don’t, our decisioning and limitations will put the model’s performance at risk, which means wasted media spending.
+You need to put extra thought into how you structure your campaigns, ad sets and ads in a beneficial way for the buying platform’s ML models to perform.